preston/context-event-service/README.md

 ## API Usage

 	POST /sessions # Doctor logs in.
 A secure cookie Session is issued.
 	POST /contexts # Creates an empty Context.
-The users Roles, and transitively Interests, are automatically part of the new context.
+The persons Roles, and transitively Interests, are automatically part of the new context.
-	GET /users?role=patient&q=... # Find the relevant patient(s) via search or manual ID entry.
+	GET /persons?role=patient&q=... # Find the relevant patient(s) via search or manual ID entry.
-	POST /contexts/:id/participants # {user_id: 42, role: 'patient'} Associates the patient with the context.
+	POST /contexts/:id/participants # {person_id: 42, role: 'patient'} Associates the patient with the context.
 Additional Participants may be added/removed to the Context at any time.
 Context response is updated with...
-	/users/:id/{issues,results,encounters} # Top-level lookup of patient-specific objects using SNOMED, LOINC and RxNorm terms, prioritized by relevance to the current Participant(s).
+	/persons/:id/{issues,results,encounters} # Top-level lookup of patient-specific objects using SNOMED, LOINC and RxNorm terms, prioritized by relevance to the current Participant(s).
 	POST /contexts/:id/foci # Doctor clicks a Problem and the systems declare a Focus of the context, using one or more SNOMED concepts.
 	/<other_clinical_resources/:id?context=<context_id> # For generating resources specific to the context, as opposed to the global definition of the resource.
 	PUT /contexts/:id # Optional, explicit "closing" of the context.